-This is awarded for outstanding scholarship on performance in public and nonprofit organizations.
-The author(s) must provide a significant contribution to advancing knowledge in a scholarly journal about the development, implementation, use and impact of performance measurement.
+The Joseph Wholey Distinguished Scholarship Award (Annual) – This award is presented for outstanding scholarship on performance in public and nonprofit organizations.
+The author(s) must provide a significant contribution to advancing knowledge in a scholarly journal or book about the development, implementation, use or impact of performance management.
 Preference will be given to a scholarly work that is relevant to the broad public administration community and is of interest to both practitioners and academicians.

 Joseph Wholey Biography